jfhbrook/susitna/README.md

 - Starship support
 - Stream/pipe support
 - Break-in
-  - Will need to intercept and handle ctrl-c from readline
+  - MSX BASIC uses the `stop` and `cont` commands to control break-in behavior
-  - Will likely need lock/unlock opcodes
+  - Will need to intercept and handle ctrl-c from readline (ctrl-stop in MSX BASIC)
 - Symbol dump
 - Profiling
   - Line-based for users